steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 numFxSlots = 5

 ```

+3. Update the UI, for example, by selecting a different program and then returning to the [Example VST Preset](#example-vst-preset).
+This will rebuild the macro page and apply your changes.

 The FX Rack should now have five slots on the macro page and in the **Program Tree** structure.